-- Provide an appropriate, legal means of immigration, as is determined to be necessary and effective for the United States, for foreign nationals who want to work here temporarily, become legal permanent residents, or gain citizenship; - Provide local governments with financial and technical assistance so localities can assist new immigrants, including the costs of providing social services, health care, education, language services, refugee resettlement and civic integration; - Avoid conscription of local personnel, such as police officers, fire inspectors, educators, health personnel and social service personnel into federal service because the federal government has not adequately funded and staffed its immigration enforcement agencies; - Avoid transferring responsibility for enforcing U.S. immigration laws to local law enforcement; - Increase federal capacity and infrastructure to enforce the laws and provide efficient means for foreign nationals to obtain legal authorization for temporary visas or legal permanent residency; - Establish an affordable process whereby undocumented immigrants currently living in the United States may earn legalized status through payment of appropriate fees and back taxes, background checks, absence of criminal or gang activity, consistent work history, and meeting English and civics requirements;
+- Provide an appropriate, legal means of immigration, as is determined to be necessary and effective for the United States, for foreign nationals who want to work here temporarily, become legal permanent residents, or gain citizenship; - Provide local governments with financial and technical assistance so localities can assist new immigrants, including the costs of providing social services, health care, education, language services, refugee resettlement and civic integration; - Avoid conscription of local personnel, such as police officers, fire inspectors, educators, health personnel and social service personnel into federal service because the federal government has not adequately funded and staffed its immigration enforcement agencies; - Avoid transferring responsibility for enforcing U.S. immigration laws to local law enforcement; - Increase federal capacity and infrastructure to provide efficient means for foreign nationals to obtain legal authorization for temporary visas or legal permanent residency;

-- Establish a process whereby once the documentation process has begun, individuals are permitted to obtain a driver's license or other official identification card; - Establish a process whereby those immigrants who have earned such legal status should also be able to apply for expedited citizenship through additional processes, as appropriate and practical, if they do not move ahead of applicants with proper documentation waiting to adjust their status or those waiting on lists in their home countries; - Adopt legislation like the "Dream Act" that can facilitate state efforts to offer instate tuition to undocumented students and provide certain students with a path to U.S. citizenship; - Provide an accessible, effective system to ensure that businesses are able to hire foreign workers legally without excessive bureaucratic red tape and that all foreign workers are authorized and documented; and - Provide same-sex couples with equal rights of immigration sponsorship as opposite-sex couples and amend current law to allow lawful permanent residents to sponsor the permanent partner for legal residence in the United States provided they are over 18 years of age, financially interdependent with the sponsoring individual, not married or in a permanent partnership with anyone other than the sponsoring individual and is not a first, second, or third-degree blood relation; - Ensure Congressional oversight mechanisms are in place to prohibit discrimination on the basis of religion; - Restore the refugee resettlement program by increasing the annual admission allotment for refugee resettlement to at least the annual average since program inception (95,000);
+- Establish an affordable process whereby undocumented immigrants currently living in the United States may earn legalized status; - Protect people seeking asylum at the border, create a humane reception system for migrants and refugees; - Establish a process whereby once the documentation process has begun, individuals are permitted to obtain a driver's license or other official identification card; - Establish a process whereby those immigrants who have earned such legal status should also be able to apply for expedited citizenship through additional processes, as appropriate and practical, if they do not move ahead of applicants with proper documentation waiting to adjust their status or those waiting on lists in their home countries; - Adopt legislation like the "Dream Act" that can facilitate state efforts to offer in-state tuition to undocumented students and create a pathway to U.S. citizenship and an improved process to eliminate case backlogs that prevent and slow the process; - Provide an accessible, effective system to ensure that businesses are able to hire foreign workers legally without excessive bureaucratic red tape and that all foreign workers are authorized and documented; and - Provide same-sex couples with equal rights of immigration sponsorship as opposite-sex couples and amend current law to allow lawful permanent residents to sponsor the permanent partner for legal residence in the United States provided they are over 18 years of age, financially interdependent with the sponsoring individual, not married or in a permanent partnership with anyone other than the sponsoring individual and is not a first, second, or thirddegree blood relation;

-- Reopen ports of entry to process asylum seekers in accordance with international law; and - Adopt (1) a definition of "stateless person" in line with international human rights standards, and (2) legal protections for those identified as stateless in the United States through a federal-level Stateless Status Determination procedure based on the United Nation's High Commissioner for Refugees Handbook on Protection of Stateless People, to ultimately provide stateless people a designated path to lawful status.
+- Ensure Congressional oversight mechanisms are in place to prohibit discrimination on the basis of religion; - Restore the refugee resettlement program by increasing the annual admission allotment for refugee resettlement to at least the annual average since program inception (95,000); - Reopen ports of entry to process asylum seekers in accordance with international law; and - Adopt (1) a definition of "stateless person" in line with international human rights standards, and (2) legal protections for those identified as stateless in the United States through a federal-level Stateless Status Determination procedure based on the United Nation's High Commissioner for Refugees Handbook on Protection of Stateless People, to ultimately provide stateless people a designated path to lawful status.